 The overall average of potassium intake was quite low.
 However, if they had examined the potassium and sodium content of those adhering to the Mediterranean diet versus those not adhering, they probably would have found a significant difference.
 The higher fruit and vegetable content of the Mediterranean diet would likely have resulted in a much higher potassium, and lower sodium, content.

 This is one of the problems with these kinds of studies.
 As reported in this post, it has been more than 20 years since potassium was shown to be a strong antioxidant inside of cells.
 Other researchers have since confirmed the finding.
-Yet potassium intake is not examined in studies of inflammation or studies of antioxidants.
+Yet potassium intake is not examined in studies of inflammation, or in studies of antioxidants.

 Antioxidant Value Is Of No Value